DonovanDMC/E621/README.md

 We support almost anything normal users can do, with plans to bring everything else in, and more later in development.

-See the [Features Directory](Features/README.md) for all of the things this module supports.
+See the [Features List](Features/README.md) for all of the things this module supports, and what is planned.

 <hr>